-And look for leadership roles whenever possible—many schools take this into consideration when making admissions decisions.
+Look for leadership roles whenever possible—many schools take this into consideration when making admissions decisions.
 This is a great way to learn about various activities that might help you in choosing a career.
 And it’s a lot of fun!

-Beginning in 9th-grade, start keeping track of the school and community activities you’re involved in.
+Beginning in 9th grade, start keeping track of the school and community activities you’re involved in.
 And don’t forget to keep records of honors and awards you’ve won.

 Note that all colleges have different entrance requirements.
 But in order to keep all options open, we recommend you take the following courses in high school: